cendyandreoli/posts/posts/pare-de-aumentar-o-pool-de-conexoes.md

 ### The Myth: "More connections = More parallel processing"

-It's intuitive to think of the database as a warehouse: the more open doors (connections), the more people (threads) can come and go.
+It's intuitive to think of the database as a warehouse: the more open doors (connections), the more people (threads) can go in and out.

 However, computers don't work that way.
 The database (whether PostgreSQL, MySQL, or Oracle) is limited by the number of **CPU Cores** available to process active queries.

-If you have a database server with **4 Cores** and you configure a pool of **100 connections**:
+If you have a database server with **4 Cores** and configure a pool of **100 connections**:
 1. You allow 100 queries to try to run "simultaneously."
 2. The CPU can only process 4 at a time (one per Core).
 3. The other 96 enter a waiting queue.